Finding The Best Fonts for Logos

-Luckiest Guy is one of the best fonts for logos that are light-hearted in nature and brands that want to convey a youthful image.
+Luckiest Guy is one of the best logo fonts that are light-hearted in nature and brands that want to convey a youthful image.

 Bowlby One SC w/ Alegreya Sans SC

-Bowlby One SC is a large, eye-catching display font that was designed to be used in an all caps format.
+Bowlby One SC is a large, eye-catching display logo font that was designed to be used in an all-caps format.

-It’s casual appearance is a great option for headlines and logo that don’t need to be too formal.
+Its casual appearance is a great option for headlines and logos that don’t need to be too formal.

-Anton is a bold, widely spaced font with an in-your-face attitude that demands attention.
+Anton is a bold, widely spaced logo font with an in-your-face attitude that demands attention.

 If you want to make a statement with a pronounced logo design, Anton is a reliable choice.

 Barber logos need to make their presence known and here we can see how Lato helps with that.

 When making professional logo designs, Assistant can help you create the look you want.